homan-uppu/writing/Essays/On college/Why college is outdated.md

 I welcome your feedback, and I'd love to connect especially if you're actively working in this space.
 ### Footnotes

-**Clarifications**:
 - When I say "non-creative", I'm not at all making the claim that it's easier, or that it doesn't require skill.
 The only difference is the correlation b/w/ inputs and outputs, teachability, and the power law dynamic that arises as a byproduct.
 - Clarify what I mean by Triplebyte failing - it's a "failure" only in the sense of being a venture backed business that set out to disrupt hiring and education for the world.
 It could have sustained itself as a moderate, small business, and there's nothing wrong with that, but that's not going to solve the massive education problem we have on our plates.

-**This is great:**
-(Basically, something along the lines of "creativity isn't necessarily fun.").
-It's a brutal process, especially if your livelihood depends on it.
-- There is no fairness in how selection happens in creative domains.
-- Scarce signals are required to stand out in creative fields.
-This is why I think elite college opaque admissions processes actually make sense.
-Stanford will be a better experience because of its opaque admissions.
-In an alternate world in which those that do the best in a standardized test get to the top colleges, elite institutions would likely lose their ability to produce better (on average) talent.
-- Similarly, YC has an extremely opaque admissions process.
-You simply can't have standardized / formula based approaches to admissions / hiring in creative domains.

-"- We're designed to minimize risk.
-Alternatives don't exist because as the bar for creativity increases, all paths are becoming risky.
-Therefore, when every path is risky, you're going to choose the path that "seems" the least risky: college - since it worked for a previous version of the world." - nice dialogue, not sure where to insert.
-Think about the most elegant way to make this point.

 ---
-### Todo
-- Coming back to education: standardized education doesn't work for creative skills because you can't say with confidence whether someone with an education in that creative skill can actually make a living doing it after graduating.
-- Therefore, in creative domains, the transactional educational business model in which we pay an upfront “tuition” (and often take out a loan to do so) in exchange for an education that we hope will enable us to build a career no longer works.

-- ISAs might seem different than the traditional exchange tuition for education, but it's basically the same thing: it shifts the risk from the student to the institute, but if the underlying economics doesn't work out, the institute will find it very difficult to sustain itself, let alone thrive.

-- As a result, the Tech industry has found itself in an interesting situation: It says it operates a certain way (according to the state of the world with a much lower bar for creativity), while operating according to a much higher bar for creativity.

-- It's sad and funny that every few months a post by a software engineer will go viral claiming that the software engineering interview is broken.
-They're right, it is!
-But I haven't heard of any good, economically feasible alternative because creative skills resist standardized evaluation.
-If it was a problem that could be fixed with a better standardized assessment, it would have been by now.

-**Case studies of lack of competence in new grads**:
-- My cousin graduated with a computer science degree from a second tier US college in 2019.
-He was far from being able to pass a technical interview at most companies, and his lack of a brand name education made it nearly impossible to hear back from companies, let alone get an interview.
-He spent almost a year simultaneously practicing interview problems, building projects and his pitch, and ruthlessly executing a cold emailing strategy + getting introductions through friends that finally landed him a handful of interviews, out of which he received 2 offers.
-- My family friend who's currently in his 2nd year of college in Hyderabad, in quite a reputed college (not an IIT, but a popular private university in Hyderabad) is learning some arcane Java.
-They memorize definitions of programming concepts and regurgitate it during exams.
-He hasn't learned anything worthwhile in college from what I can tell, except for the natural social maturation that comes at that age from engaging with many peers.

-More consequences of rising bar for creativity: hierarchical organization structure makes no sense, especially when you associate value with seniority.
-That's completely outdated.

-**Thoughts on why elite institutions produce talent**:
-- Even for the colleges that seem to produce great talent, it isn't clear how much they actually contributed to the talent, and how much the talent is a consequence of grouping together highly ambitious students through an artificially scarce admissions process.
-- Just because a person landed a job after college, doesn't mean the college program is what enabled them to do so.
-They could be getting jobs despite their college education, yet the college takes the entire credit for it.
-- Most graduates need to get a job in order to survive.
-No matter how much, or little, support their college provides, if there's a way to get a job, they will find a way to get it through various efforts.
-The student's back is against the wall, a do or die situation, and they'll fight to land jobs.
-And when they get the job, largely through their own efforts, their college takes the credit.
-- In addition to this, companies often take the burden of training and education while paying the employee.
-They do this because they simply can't find enough competent people to hire.
-And so they're forced to hire untrained new grads and train them.